evanwdavis/Backgammon/README.md

 My attempt to build a swifty backgammon game.
 First game, and first app written totally in swift!
 Obviously a work in progress... so let's go with some steps

+Going to try applying things from the advanced swift book too

 1. Roll Dice functionality
 * should be pretty easy
 2. very basic UI